tfiers/sharp/README.md

 ```sh
 ~/code/sharp$  pip install -r requirements.txt
 ```
-(This will fetch them automatically from their respective git repositories).
+This will fetch them automatically from their respective git repositories.

 > For now the dependency `fklab-python-core` is closed source, and needs to be downloaded and installed manually.
 Request access to its git repository by